JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 layout: post
 published: true
 title: The Biscuit Factory is back
+subtitle: Sadiq gives the Duke of Westminster a second chance
 ---

-## Sadiq gives Grosvenor a second chance

 We [blogged](http://35percent.org/2018-09-25-grosvenor-taking-the-biscuit-factory/) back in 2018 about the redevelopment of the former Peek Freans biscuit factory and adjoining Bermondsey college campus site.

 Grosvenor Estate, headed by Hugh Grosvenor the 7th Duke of Westminster, London's [largest landowner](https://whoownsengland.org/2017/10/28/who-owns-central-london/) and the world's richest man under 30 (worth over £10bn), proposed 1,343 new homes, none of which were to be social rent.
-The site is next door to two Bermondsey wards with some of the deprived neighbourhoods in the country and the complete lack of any social housing was too much for both local councillors and Southwark's planning committee, who early last year rejected the scheme.
+The site is next door to two Bermondsey wards with some of the most deprived neighbourhoods in the country and the complete lack of any social housing was too much for both local councillors and Southwark's planning committee, who early last year rejected the scheme.

 ![](http://35percent.org/img/biscuitfactory7.png)

-However, Mayor Sadiq Khan overrode Southwark's decision by 'calling it in', citing Southwark's [failure to meet its affordable housing targets](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_458537///biscuit_factory_final_decision.pdf), and is now [set to approve the scheme](https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf), after a [public hearing](https://www.london.gov.uk/what-we-do/planning/planning-applications-and-decisions/public-hearings/former-biscuit-factory-public-hearing-0) at City Hall on the 21st February.
+However, Mayor Sadiq Khan overrode Southwark's decision by ['calling it in'](https://www.building.co.uk/news/khan-to-rule-on-500m-grosvenor-housing-scheme/5099459.article), citing Southwark's [failure to meet its affordable housing targets](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_458537///biscuit_factory_final_decision.pdf), and is now [set to approve the scheme](https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf), after a [public hearing](https://www.london.gov.uk/what-we-do/planning/planning-applications-and-decisions/public-hearings/former-biscuit-factory-public-hearing-0) at City Hall on the 21st February.

 ## Still no proper social rent